 Tip: You can also add a steam bag of riced cauliflower to this recipe.
 I would sautee it after it has been steamed with the mushrooms to add flavor.

 Step 5: Stir in the tomato paste until it is combined, then deglaze the pan by adding ½ cup of the beef broth, scraping the browned bits from the bottom of the pot.
-Add the rest of the beef broth, canned tomatoes, Worcestershire sauce, Bragg’s Aminos, red wine vinegar, pepper, parsley, and bay leaves, then bring to a boil on medium-high heat.
+Add the rest of the beef broth, canned tomatoes, Worcestershire sauce, Bragg’s Aminos, red wine vinegar, pepper, parsley, and bay leaves, then boil on medium-high heat.
 Stir in the stew meat and simmer on medium heat with the lid on for 30 minutes.
 Remove the lid from the pot and simmer for 30 more minutes to reduce the liquid.

 Tip: You can also substitute beef bone broth for regular beef broth.